In life, there are plenty of times we all feel like a hamster stuck on a wheel going nowhere!

 If the next actions are not clear, people will waste time trying to figure out what to do.
 Or even worse, they will spend time on something that was not the intention of the project manager.

-A great way to keep all your projects on track, especially when you are working with a team, is to use a project management tool.
-Make sure to find a Project Management tool and software with reporting capabilities.
-The tool should be able to:
+A great way to keep all your projects on track, especially when you are working with a team, is to use a visual project management software.
+Nifty is the most visual project management software in the world.
+With Nifty you can easily:

 - Capture the information process, manage progress, and help complete tasks.